raspberrypilearning/cd-intermediate-unity-sushi/en/step_4.md

 --- /task ---

 --- task ---
-Attach your new script to your `Player` object.
+Attach your new script to your `Player` object by selecting the `Player` and dragging the script into the inspector pannel.
 --- /task ---

 --- task ---